Exercise, fresh air and the freshest produce available are some of the best reasons to grow vegetables

 He also likes chokecherry and pink, white, red or black currants.
 Netting can keep feathered foes away from the fruit.

 Nelson also likes the glossy green leaves of pepper plants.
 They’re pretty easy to grow and few pests bother them.
+With a good Pest control they can be gotten rid of.

 Nelson said that container gardening can help people with small yards, patio homes and even apartments grow food.